PikaPool2402/React-18/TUTORIAL.md

 export default UseStateGotcha;
 ```

+-   Instead of passing the new state value, we can pass in a function inside the state value.
+-   The parameter of the function, contains the current value of the state.
+It is provided by React by default.
-If you want to update the state immediately and synchronously, you can pass a function to setState that receives the previous state as an argument and returns the new state.
-For example:
+-   If you want to update the state immediately and synchronously, you can pass a function to setState that receives the previous state as an argument and returns the new state.
+-   The function MUST return a value, or it fails.

+#### Example

 ```js
 setState((prevState) => {